jjinux/pyweek32-neverending/README.md

 ![battle_view](images/battle_view.png)

-My kids and I built this entry for [PyWeek 32](https://pyweek.org/) based on the theme "Neverending".
+My younger kids and I built this entry for [PyWeek 32](https://pyweek.org/) based on the theme "Neverending".

 The key innovations are: